developer-zebra/developer-zebra-site/src/ehs/4-1/guide/features/index.md

 <br>
  -->

-> <b><u>Important</u></b>: EHS Display Blanking uses GPS to determine vehicle motion.
+> <b><u>Important</u></b>: EHS Screen Blanking uses GPS to determine vehicle motion.
 On initial use, **a significant delay in Screen Blanking can be seen while the device locates satellites** and begins acquiring location data.
-Obstructions such as buildings and tunnels can interrupt GPS signals and cause Display Blanking to disengage while the vehicle is moving.
+Obstructions such as buildings and tunnels can interrupt GPS signals and cause Screen Blanking to disengage while the vehicle is moving.
 During normal use, **EHS is designed to automatically disengage Screen Blanking if the GPS signal is interrupted** for longer than five (5) minutes.
 Screen Blanking is automatically re-engaged when the GPS signal is restored.

 ### Notes
 * **All touch input is blocked** when overlay is displayed.